ANN WASHINGTON CHAPTER, NSDAR MOUNT VERNON, WASHINGTON CHAPTER FOUNDED 1921

 Picture

-Ann Washington is honored that Washington State's Volunteer Genealogist of the Year Shelley Johnson is the chapter's registrar who tirelessly researches Patriot ancestors for prospective members.
+Ann Washington is honored that Washington State's Volunteer Genealogist of 2025 Shelley Johnson is the state registrar 2026-28 who tirelessly researches Patriot ancestors for prospective members.

 Picture

-We collect and properly retire flags, and often replace them at no charge.
+The chapter collects and properly retires flags, often replacing them at no charge.

 Picture